Tame class field theory over local fields: The tame class group

-\begin{lem} Let $A$ be a Henselian local Noetherian ring containing an infinite field and let $\fm$ be the maximal ideal of $A$.
-Let $I \subset \fm$ be an $\fm$-primary ideal and let $m$ be an integer prime to the residue characteristic of $A$.
+\begin{lem} Let $A$ be a Henselian local Noetherian ring containing an infinite field having the maximal ideal $\fm$.
+Let $I \subset \fm$ be an $\fm$-primary ideal and let $m$ be an integer invertible in $A$.
 Then ${K^M_n(A, I)}/m = 0$ for all integers $n \ge 0$. \end{lem} \begin{proof} We can assume $n \ge 1$ because the lemma is trivial otherwise.
 We have a short exact sequence

 Since $\fm = \sqrt{I}$, it follows from \cite[Lem.~2.6]{Gupta-Krishna-BF} that $K^M_n(A/I, \fm/I)$ is uniquely $m$-divisible if the residue characteristic of $A$ is positive.
 The same also holds if the residue characteristic of $A$ is zero as a consequence of \cite[Theorem~2.12]{GT}.
 Indeed, since $A/I$ is $\fm$-adic complete local ring with residue field $A/\fm$, the quotient map $A/I \to A/\fm$ admits a splitting by Cohen structure theorem.
 Since a local ring containing an infinite field is weakly $n$-stable for all $n \geq1$, we can now apply \cite[Theorem~2.12]{GT} to conclude that $K^M_n(A/I, \fm/I)$ is uniquely $m$-divisible.
 We can therefore assume that $I = \fm$.